Losing Your Home? Relax, you may be able to share it with other homeless people…

 Read that last sentence again.

 Some of the most vociferous advocates for lockdown are MDs.
 These professionals will not lose their jobs (see in above chart how job losses are concentrated in low paying ones).
 They are the same ones who often advocate extreme cancer treatment they themselves would refuse, and who have no idea how many deaths an economic collapse will cause.
 When you are a hammer, everything looks like a nail.
-Thankfully, with more and more data coming out on how low the fatality rate actually is, many more are rejecting the hysteria, but many still worry censorship.
+More MDs are rejecting the hysteria, but they worry about censorship.

 Dr. Richard Schabas, Ontario’s chief medical officer of health for 10 years, and also chief of staff at York Central Hospital during the SARS crisis in 2003 said in YouTube interview: “Governments are caught in a high stakes poker game where they can’t fold, and when somebody else raises the ante they just have to match that.
 I think we have over-reacted.
 I am just not sure what we’re going to accomplish through this flattening the curve.
 This strategy, and there are beautiful graphs on it, is based on very weak evidence these measures are effective.
 The virus is not going anywhere.
 So when does this all end?”
 “Is Covid-19 serious?
 Certainly for people who can’t add.”